facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

 }
 ```

-In the last one we simulate a 500 answer
+In the last one we simulate a 500 answer.
 ```php
 <?php